Starrett City: Development

 The UHF abandoned the project in March 1971 after running out of money.
 At the time, construction had begun at the north end of the complex.
 Following the exit of the UHF, the project was sold to a new group of investors, including Disque Deane and Lazard Frères along with around 200 other individuals.
 This group would become the Starrett City Associates.
 The complex was renamed Starrett City and would be developed as a joint venture by the Starrett Corporation and the National Kinney Corporation.
 In addition, the development was changed from a co-op to rental apartments in part to make the development more profitable.

 Construction resumed in mid-1972, and Pennsylvania Avenue was closed to accommodate construction.
 Workers started constructing towers at the south end of the site by the Belt Parkway, in an effort to attract potential tenants who were exiting from the Belt Parkway.
 This added one million dollars to the cost of construction, since utilities had been laid at the north end.
 The initial work included the filling of the swampland with sand from Jamaica Bay, and the construction of the power plant.
 In 1973, a contract was awarded to the Otis Elevator Company to install 100 elevators in the complex.
-That year, real estate developer Fred Trump acquired a 20 percent interest in the development.
+That year, real estate developer Fred Trump acquired a 20% interest in the development.
 The Starrett Associates invested $22 million into the construction of the complex, while the remaining $360 million was covered by state housing loans under the Mitchell-Lama program.